Augment Code Alternatives in 2026

 Augment Code (Non-Enterprise)

-• AI Chat and Code Review continue.
-Augment pivoted to Intent, their agent orchestration product
+- AI Chat and Code Review continue.
+Augment pivoted first to Intent, then to Cosmos (public preview May 4, 2026) -- their agentic SDLC orchestration product, Max plan only

-• Intent (their replacement) is macOS-only.
-No Windows or Linux roadmap
+- Intent is macOS-only.
+Windows waitlist as of v0.2.6, no Linux roadmap

 Bodega One